Aendarion/spirograph/README.md

-Simply react application.
+Simple react application.
 Still working on it..